 - 1. A completed graduate application form. - 2.
-A résumé or CV of educational, professional, and work experience.

-- 3. An earned baccalaureate degree from a regionally accredited institution of higher education as verified by an official transcript from the conferring institution. - 4.
+A resumé or CV of educational, professional, and work experience. - 3.
+An earned baccalaureate degree from a regionally accredited institution of higher education as verified by an official transcript from the conferring institution. - 4.
 A cumulative GPA of 3.0 or a composite score of 297 on the GRE or 393 on the MAT. - 5.
-A personal statement of your expectations of a graduate program (your personal and professional goals). - 6.
-A current Florida Professional Teacher Certificate.
+A personal statement of your expectations of a graduate program (your personal and professional goals).

+6. A current Florida Professional Teacher Certificate.
 Applicants must provide certificate number to meet admission requirements or a copy of the Florida Professional Teaching Certificate.

 Graduate courses in the MEd TCI are offered in an online format.
-The first and second semesters are concurrent with the regularly planned College calendar, August through April.